 I’m one of those people who LOVES where I came from.
-Since I was a little kid, I’ve found it incredibly special to live in Oklahoma.
+Since I was a little kid, I’ve found it incredibly special to live in a small, rural town of Oklahoma.
 The people are resilient, hard-working and kind-hearted.
-I’m fascinated by our history and culture, and absolutely love learning little-known facts about our great state.
+I’m fascinated by our history and culture, and absolutely love learning little-known facts.
 One of my favorite facts about Oklahoma is … it is home to the Chickasaw National Recreation Area in Sulphur, Oklahoma!

 If you think the history is cool, just wait until you see the park in person.
 It’s simply breathtaking.
-So, I’m inviting you to join me in celebrating one of south-central Oklahoma’s greatest attractions during National Park Week, April 21- April 29!
-Below are five activities to participate in during National Park Week at the CNRA.
+So, I’m inviting you to take in the beauty of one of south-central Oklahoma’s greatest attractions.

-5 things to do at the Chickasaw National Recreation Area during National Park Week:
+5 things to do at the Chickasaw National Recreation Area:

 - Hike Bromide Hill